Kaylaesmith1/ia-state-fair-history/README.md

   - Once in my personal GitHub repository for this project, I clicked the Settings cog button.
   - From there I clicked 'Pages' from the left side menu.
-  - Next under 'Source' I selected the main branch and refreshed the page and a link to the live site was provided, indicating successful deployment.
+  - Next under 'Source' I selected the main branch,  refreshed the page and a link to the live site was provided, indicating successful deployment.

   ![Deployment](docs/github_pages_mockup.png)